Press & Media Kit — 24 Hour Home Care NJ + Sofia Elmer

 “We are private-pay only with long-term care insurance reimbursement support.
 We do not bill Medicaid or Medicare.
 Families needing those programs should contact NJ Department of Human Services or the County Office on Aging.
 We are intentional about that scope so that the families we do serve get the level of attention that defines our reputation.
 Pretending to do everything is how agencies become mediocre at all of it.”

-— Sofia Elmer, RN, Director of Care, 24 Hour Home Care NJ
+— Sofia Elmer, RN, 24 Hour Home Care NJ

 NJ Home Care Industry Stats — Cite-Ready